AnjaliPa/Walmart-Coding-Challenge-Project/README.md

 * Test REST API -- Jackson version 2.5.1
 * Database H2 Embedded mode
 * Java version 1.8

+I tested this WAR file with H2 latest version and tomcat 9 installed on another system and I was able to succesfully test it.

 ## Problem Statement Understanding #
 Today’s replenishment managers need to do repetitive tasks and they need a workspace to manage all their tasks.
 Experience users should curate a task list, however individual user can also add a new task.
 Also, task should be created from outside.
 Below are the functionalities needed to complete this coding challenge: